prdngr/red-sky/README.md

 ```

 Once installed, the easiest way of spinning up an instance using NoD looks as follows:

+> [!IMPORTANT]
+> The command shown below will use your AWS CLI default profile.
+If you want to use another profile instead, set the [`AWS_PROFILE`](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html#cli-configure-files-using-profiles) environment variable accordingly.

 ```bash
 $ nessus-on-demand deployment create --auto-ip --region eu-central-1